All About Mini Pickleball Courts And A DIY Guide

 What Is Mini Pickleball Actually?

-Mini pickleball, also known as skinny singles, is a pickleball that is a pickleball that is played on a smaller court.
+Mini pickleball, also known as skinny singles, is essentially just pickleball that is played on a smaller court.

 The Difference In Size Between Mini Pickleball And Regular Pickleball Court

-Unlike regular pickleball court sizes the mini pickleball court is 44 feet long but only runs 10 feet wide on both sides.
+Unlike regular pickleball court sizes, the mini pickleball court is 44 feet long but only runs 10 feet wide.
 This is a significant change from the regulation size of the “classic” pickleball court which has a width of 20 feet.

 Can You Make a DIY Mini Pickleball Court By Yourself?